~/blog $ cat ue5-cpp-vs-standard-cpp.md

 Unreal Engine provides its own math classes optimized for 3D graphics and game development.

-FVector: Represents a 3D vector.
+FVector: A 3D vector.

 FVector MyVector(1.0f, 2.0f, 3.0f);